-Scrutiny alerts and updates, a first, blunt, and quotable.
-It’s all here in this – the 100th edition - of the Friday roundup.
+Scrutiny alerts and updates, guilty pleas, across the pond, and admiration.
+It’s all here in the Friday roundup.

 Scrutiny Alerts and Updates